 An introduction to the use of mathematical models and, especially, game theory in the study of politics.
 The basics of game theory are presented through applications to a broad range of political phenomena: voting, legislative politics, political campaigns, comparison of electoral systems, the evolution of cooperation, and international relations.
 Two lectures, one preceptorial.

 Economics of Development

 Surveys development economics including current issues, historical background, growth theories, trade and development, markets and planning, strategies for poverty alleviation, agriculture, technology, employment, industry, population, education, health, and internal and external finance.
 Selective attention to particular countries and regimes.
-Two lectures, one class.
 Prerequisites: 101 and 300 or 310, or instructor's permission.
+Two lectures, one precept.

 Examination of the causes and economic consequences of international trade in goods and services, investment and migration.
 Stress on the possibility of aggregate national gains from trade, and the distributional conflicts generated by trade.
 Analysis of policies regarding these issues from the perspective of economics and political economy.
 Two lectures, one preceptorial.
 Prerequisites: WWS 100 or ECO 300 or ECO 310.